 This program facilitates collaborative research 'from materials to architecture' aiming at establishing revolutionary and sustainable computing paradigms.
 The ultimate goal is to create revolutionary highly-efficient computing platforms to enable neuro-inspired cognitive and learning abilities which will be required to address the vast range of future data types and workloads.
 A hybrid platform is envisioned that will expand current programmable computational methodologies to include neuro-inspired cognitive and learning abilities, with dramatic improvements in energy efficiency.

-This is a cross-disciplinary, collaborative research effort aimed at establishing a revolutionary and sustainable general-purpose computing paradigm.
+This is a cross-disciplinary, collaborative research effort aimed at establishing a revolutionary and sustainable computing paradigm.
+The primary areas of research are:

-- Revolutionary computing platforms co-optimized from architecture to devices which 1) enable orders of magnitude improvement in energy efficiency compared to current mainstream architectures, and 2) merge neuro-inspired cognitive and learning abilities onto the same physical platform as programmable, algorithmic computational elements.
+- Revolutionary computing platforms co-optimized from architecture to devices to enable orders of magnitude improvement in energy efficiency;

 E2CDA Projects Launched